-My research is undergirded by a desire to understand the relationship between mundane infrastructures and unequal realities for individuals and communities.
+My research is driven by a commitment to understanding how mundane infrastructures—such as housing, transportation, and digital systems—produce and reinforce unequal realities for individuals and communities.
 I am a broadly trained methodologist with expertise in spatial inequality, geographies of health, infrastructure, and data ethics.
-My research draws from spatial analysis, GeoAI, ethnography, qualitative interviewing, surveys, remote sensing, and cartography.
-In my research, the purpose is not merely to establish the presence of racism, sexism, classism, or ableism, but to identify the consequences of these injustices on wellness and health outcomes, with the aim of shaping more just policies and communities.
+Drawing on tools including spatial analysis, GeoAI, ethnography, qualitative interviews, surveys, remote sensing, and cartography, my work interrogates the relationships between systemic injustices and lived experiences.
+Rather than simply documenting the presence of racism, sexism, classism, or ableism, I seek to uncover the consequences of these inequities on wellness and health outcomes, with the goal of informing more just policies, technologies, and communities.

 Housing Security